 - QC (Quality Control) which is the implementation of the testing process like a case description, searching, and establishing defects;

-- QA (Quality Assurance) which is the creation of a control system to prevent bugs during the software development stage and reduce the number of defects at the testing stage.
+- QA (Quality Assurance) is the creation of a control system to prevent bugs during the software development stage and reduce the number of defects at the testing stage.
 It is the construction of the testing process.

 Indeed, can’t developers test products themselves?